 The order of the business meetings will generally follow the agenda below.
 This can be modified by the President to meet the Club’s needs.

 Pledge of Allegiance

-Moment of Silence for Fallen, Past and Current Military Personnel Secretary’s Report
+Moment of Silence, for Veterans, Fallen, Past and Current Military Personnel and First Responders.

 SOP 10.0 Patronage of Members for Products and/or Services (March 6, 2018)

 This is to promote patronage of our members.
 When the Club is seeking products and/or services it should make every consideration possible to first patronize a member(s) for the product and/or service.
 The member(s) should be given the opportunity to competitively bid on the product or service in conjunction with the bids from within or outside the Club.
 Quality, timeliness and cost should all be considered before awarding the business.
 The Membership Director will be responsible for gathering and disbursing information related to products and services of the members.

 1. Every Event Requiring a signed waiver – All original waivers, both Adult and Minor are to be kept by the Host Club for two (2) years.